top of page

 Botticelli's Madonna and Child Enthroned with Saints is crowded with figures jostling to get closer to Christ, who seems a little alarmed at the mob surrounding him!
 The crowd includes four angels carrying the instrumentsof the Passion (Christ's death: nails, sponge Botticelli himself was no stranger to religious frenzy; in his later years, he was a follower of the priest Savonarola, who drew large crowds with sermons railing against religious and political corruption.
 It's not known whether Botticelli took part in Savonarola's 1497 Bonfire of the Vanities, in which Florentines burned books, cosmetics, and other "instruments of vice," and it's rumored that Botticelli burned many of his early works as not religious enough.
 Fortunately, the artist was not burned at the stake like Savonarola!

-The next room, A14, contains oil paintings, a new invention from Northern Europe.
+->The next room, A14, contains oil paintings, a new invention from Northern Europe.
 The technique spread into Italy by way of Northern artists being commissioned by Medici agents and members of the Medici family.
 Pigment mixed with linseed oil allowed for more subtle shading and nuance than conventional tempera (pigment mixed with egg yolk).

 Hugo Van der Goes could add much more detail using oils in his Portinari Altarpiece, or Adoration of the Shepherds.
 The key to recognizing Northern works is to remember that the North was where the telescope, the microscope, and the magnifying glass were invented.
 Clear vision, even more than the eye can naturally take in, is what was sought by Northern painters, and what gives them a distinctive linear realistic quality.

 The altarpiece is such an enormous work, it’s as if the viewer looks through a window to watch the shepherds and a host of angels witness the Nativity, or birth of Christ.
 On the left panel, Mary and a pregnant Mary on her donkey make their way to Bethlehem.
-In the central panel, shepherds throw up their arms in celebration and angels announce the arrival of Christ, while angels, shepherds, and kings kneel before the tiny e tiny baby.
+In the central panel, shepherds throw up their arms in celebration and angels announce the arrival of Christ, while angels, shepherds, and kings kneel before the tiny a tiny baby.

 Hugo van der Goes, Portinari Altarpiece (c.
 1477-1478)